JacoboLansac/audits/solo/soar-review.md

 #### Team Response: Resolved

 The suggested mitigation was applied to the two mentioned liquidity management functions.
-However, the auditor missed to mention the same issue in the `mintNewPosition()` function.
+However, the auditor failed to mention the same issue in the `mintNewPosition()` function.

 Edit: Fully resolved, including the `mintNewPosition()` function.